nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 b/19-01-1998`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com b/19-03-1998 a/Newgate Prison p/1234567 t/criminal`

+### Creating a friend group : `add-group`

+Creates a new friend group to FriendDex with a specified name and adds all the people at the specified indexes to the group.

+Format: `add-group n/GROUP_NAME p/INDEX…​`

+* You should provide at least one index.
+* If the group name you provided already exists, the friends at the specified `INDEX…​` will be added to the group.
+* If some friends specified already exist in the group, they will be ignored.

+Examples:
+* `add-group n/Close Friends  p/1 2 3 4 5`

+### Deleting a friend group: `del-group`

+Deletes a friend group from FriendDex with the specified name.

+Format: `del-group n/GROUP_NAME`

+* The group name provided should already exist in FriendDex.

+Examples:
+* `del-group n/Close Friends`

 ### Adding a profile picture : `add-picture`

 Adds a profile picture to an existing person in FriendDex.